AUSTRALIA-WIDE LOW FLAT RATE $9.90

 01 February 2017

-Pest animals are but one of many factors that influence the desired outcome from managing natural resource based systems, whether for production or conservation purposes.
-Others include diseases, weeds, financial resources, weather and fire management.
+Pest animals are just one of many factors that influence the desired outcome from managing natural resource based systems, whether for production or conservation purposes.
+Others factors include diseases, weeds, financial resources, weather and fire management.
 To be effective, an integrated and systematic approach is required, and the principles and strategic approach outlined in this book can also be used to plan and manage the damage due to other factors.

 By: